 Funding is limited and preference will be given to projects which deliver on the LEP’s strategic priorities and key areas of economic focus.
 More information on these is available on the D2N2 LEP website at www.d2n2lep.org and in its Strategic Economic Plan.

-GPF applicants will need to return their Expression of Interest form (copy below) to Lewis Stringer at email: email@example.com
+GPF applicants will need to return their Expression of Interest form (copy below) to Kamala Atwal at email: firstname.lastname@example.org.

 There is no cut off date by which applications must be received, at this time, though applicants are encouraged to submit applications as soon as possible.